On the derived Tate curve and global smooth Tate $K$-theory: Introduction

 \subsection{Applications}

-Once we have constructed the oriented Tate curve $\T$, we apply it in two orthogonal directions: firstly to compactify the spectral moduli stack of oriented elliptic curves (\Cref{comparison}), and secondly to refine the meromorphic $q$-expansion map further to a map $\gTMF \to \gKO\llpar q \rrpar$ of \emph{global $\E_\infty$-rings} (\Cref{globalmap}) as well as some other equivariant variation (\Cref{cor:qellstuffintro,cor:realstuffintro}).
+Once we have constructed the oriented Tate curve $\T$, we apply it in two orthogonal directions: firstly to compactify the spectral moduli stack of oriented elliptic curves (\Cref{comparison}), and secondly to explore refinements of the meromorphic $q$-expansion map further to a map $\gTMF \to \gKO\llpar q \rrpar$ of \emph{global $\E_\infty$-rings} (\Cref{globalmap}) as well as some other equivariant variations (\Cref{cor:qellstuffintro,cor:realstuffintro}).